Updated: Feb 13

 I clumped these three together because they are located side-by-side and are accessed using the same ticket.
 You're probably well-aware that the Colosseum is a must-visit while you're in Rome.
 No matter what, don't skip this.
 The size alone is breathtaking and the history is surreal.
 Inside the Colosseum, there are displays explaining a bit of what you're looking at so you can truly feel connected to the past.

 The Palatine Hill offers a view of the Roman Forum, an ancient village where government buildings, a marketplace, and meetings once occurred.
 It's said that speeches, elections, and other events were held here as well.
+The lines to the forum and Colosseum can be long during peak tourist season, so consider booking a skip-the-line ticket.

 Also in the forum is the resting place of Julius Caesar.
 When Caesar was killed, he was carried back to the forum and burnt at what is now called the Temple of Caesar.
 Today, many visit and throw flowers and coins on the "grave."